KrishnaSR19/KrishnaSR19/README.md

 - 🤝 Open to collaborating on exciting Full-Stack Projects
 - 💬 Ask me about JAVA | Full-Stack Development | Games

 <pre>⚡ Fun fact: Code is like humor.
-When you have to explain it, it’s bad. </pre>
+When you have to explain it, it’s bad... </pre>

 ### 📫 Contact Me